top of page

 16. Public Information Report

 Please see information on general tax topics (Sales Tax) along with tips to keep your business in good standing.
-Please begin this process 20 days before the report is due, as certain steps take multiple days to process.
+Please begin this process 1-3 months before the report is due, as certain steps take multiple days to process.

 Please Note: This information should not be considered an official document.
 For additional information, please refer to the list of official documents at the end of this web page.
 InstateMe does not give tax or legal advice.
 If you are seeking tax advice, please contact a professional tax consultant or the Internal Revenue Service at (800) 829-1040.